ctphoenix/Python-Course-Material/chapter7.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:88166cd5b1
 ## Exercise 2

-In this case study, we will continue taking a look at patterns of bird flights over time.
+In this case study, we will continue taking a look at patterns of flight for each of the three birds in our dataset.
+We will group the flight patterns by bird and date, and plot the mean altitude for these groupings.

+In this exercise, we will group the flight times by date and calculate the mean altitude within that day.

 *** =instructions
--  In this exercise, we will group the flight times by date and calculate the mean altitude within that day.
-Use `groupby` to group the data by date.
+-  Use `groupby` to group the data by date.
 -  Calculate the mean altitude per day and store these results as `mean_altitudes_perday`.

 *** =hint